-A misdemeanor lawyer Fairfax VA knows that in Virginia a “public” place is defined as, “any place, building, or conveyance to which the public has, or is permitted to have, access.”
+Our legal team is aware that in Virginia a “public” place is defined as, “any place, building, or conveyance to which the public has, or is permitted to have access.”
 See Virginia Code § 4.1-100.
 However, the courts have expanded the functional definition of “public” to refer to any outdoor place that is visible to others, even if it is on your own private property.
 This means that you can be charged with public intoxication for simply standing on the front steps of your own home while under the influence of alcohol.

 The situation is not uncommon: a citizen is throwing a party at a private residence that involves alcohol consumption.
 Perhaps the music is loud, or the guests are a bit rowdy, and a neighbor calls the police.
 When law enforcement arrives, they may ask you to step outside so they can talk to you.
 However, keep in mind that if you are drunk, stepping outside is all an officer will need to arrest and charge you with public intoxication.
 You could end up being charged simply for complying with an officer’s request.
-If this happens to you, call a misdemeanor lawyer Fairfax VA to protect your rights and help you explore potential options moving forward.
+If this happens to you, call a misdemeanor lawyer in Fairfax at May Law, LLP to protect your rights and help you explore potential options moving forward.

 Public intoxication is a Class 4 misdemeanor that can come with an up-to $250 fine.
-A misdemeanor lawyer Fairfax VA knows that there is no jail time associated with a Class 4 misdemeanor.
+We know that there is no jail time associated with a Class 4 misdemeanor.
 To be sure, the police may handcuff you and take you to a holding area, or a specified detox center, for a few hours while you sober up.
 But there is generally no risk of jail time as part of a criminal sentence.
 Because of this, many people may think it is unnecessary to hire an attorney if facing a drunk in public charge.
 This is not accurate and if you are charged with public intoxication you should hire a misdemeanor lawyer in VA immediately.

 Underage DUIs – The Basics